optimagic-dev/estimagic_tables_examples/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation Improvement
-about: Report wrong or missing documentation in reproducible_research_template
+about: Report wrong or missing documentation in estimagic_tables_examples
 title: "DOC:"
 labels: "documentation"
 ---

 #### Location of the documentation